 Any controversy regarding the terms hereof shall be settled in accordance with Section 9.06 of the Transaction Agreement.

-[ENA/ECPH] shall be entitled to transfer its rights hereunder at any time and to any person or entity.
+[ECTMIT/ECPH] shall be entitled to transfer its rights hereunder at any time and to any person or entity.
 EPMEH agrees that any such assignee shall be entitled to the benefits of this letter.
 Further, EPMEH shall, if requested, acknowledge that suach transferee or assignee is entitled to the benefits of this letter.

 THIS LETTER SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF NEW YORK WITHOUT REGARD TO THE PRINCIPLES OF CONFLICTS OF LAWS THEREOF.